Lilymartinx/Finimize-fullstack-dev-challenge/README.md

 From a technical perspective, I would improve code modularity further.
 For instance, the compound interest calculation logic could be better abstracted and shared across functions in the backend to reduce duplication.
 I would also consider adding unit tests for the core financial logic to ensure correctness over time, especially if new features or edge cases are introduced.

+Given more time, I would create a centralized theme configuration to ensure consistent styling across the site — including a shared color palette and spacing system used by all components.
+This would improve maintainability, support design consistency, and make future adjustments more efficient.

 Finally, a next logical step would be adding user input validation and perhaps even visual feedback (e.g. tooltips or warnings) to guide user interaction and prevent invalid states.